peacemeda/CECS327_Assignment8_gr3/README.md

 ----------

 ### **3. Server Functionality**
+-   Upon running the server, you will also be prompted to:
+    -   Enter the server's IP address and port number.
 The server performs the following:

 -   **Query 1**: Calculates the average relative humidity (RH%) inside the kitchen fridge over the past 3 hours.